VladTZY/Bridgy/backend/README.md

 !!!!
 MORE VALIDATORS ON JOINING EVENT
 !! add some dtos
 !! look on dtos for student get events, smth easy

+!!! modifications on database

+- add name field for user
+- add bio field for user
+- add adress field for location
+- worked hours? for user??